 That being said, the new version of the Competition Act requires that the "conspiracy" must be not just between any two people but between competitors, where a competitor is a person who it is reasonable to believe would be likely to compete with respect to the product in the absence of a conspiracy.
-Furthermore under the new version, there is no conspiracy if it can be established that the agreement was part of a broader or separate agreement, when considered alone, does not breach the section.
+Furthermore under the new version, there is no conspiracy if it can be established that the agreement was part of a broader or separate agreement, where the broader or separate agreement, when considered alone, does not breach the section.